 The Fund's NAV per unit is determined on the last business day of each month at the close of regular trading on the Toronto Stock Exchange, or on such other date as determined by the Manager (each, a Valuation Date).
 Unitholders may redeem their units on any Valuation Date by submitting a request for redemption no later than the day that is 60 days prior to the Valuation Date in order for the redemption to be accepted as at that Valuation Date; otherwise the redemption will be processed as at the next Valuation Date.
-If a holder of Common Units redeems his or her units within the first 18 months from initial purchase, the Manager may, in its discretion, charge a redemption penalty equal to 5% of the NAV of such units after 18 months to 36 months from initial purchase, the Manager may, in its discretion, charge a redemption penalty equal to 2% of the NAV of such units redeemed which will be deducted from the redemption proceeds and retained by the Fund.
+If a holder of Common Units redeems his or her units within the first 18 months from initial purchase, the Manager may, in its discretion, charge a redemption penalty equal to 5% of the NAV of such units redeemed which will be deducted from the redemption proceeds and retained by the Fund.
+If a holder of Common Units redeems his or her units after 18 months to 36 months from initial purchase, the Manager may, in its discretion, charge a redemption penalty equal to 2% of the NAV of such units redeemed which will be deducted from the redemption proceeds and retained by the Fund.
 There are no redemption fees applicable to Preferred Units.